 The Cygwin environment also supports UNC paths as the current directory.
 Enter AFS paths with two leading forward slashes: //afs/grand.central.org/software/openafs/.
-As of Cygwin 1.7.18-1, AFS Symbolic Links are supported natively by the Cygwin environment.

 3.10. aklog.exe

 The OpenAFS Client ships with its own version of aklog.exe which should be used in preference to those obtained by other sources.
 The OpenAFS aklog.exe supports Kerberos v5 as well as the ability to auto-generate AFS IDs within foreign PTS databases.